 >>> Under construction – Work in progress <<<

-Xavier Cugat was unknown for me until I found a couple of Philips Minigroove records by this musician and bandleader.
+Xavier Cugat was an unknown to me until I found a couple of Philips Minigroove records by this musician and bandleader.
 Some of his music I found interesting and so was the story of his life, which led to this post.

 (The text below came from Wikipedia, scroll down for his Columbia album discography – which did not come from Wikipedia, but from Discogs and other sources instead, with text added by me)